-The prices of most commodities have risen substantially since 2001, and some of the coins you have in your pocket or piggy bank are worth a lot more today than in the past.
+The prices of most commodities have risen substantially since the turn of the century, and some of the coins you have in your pocket or piggy bank are worth a lot more today than in the past.

 Pennies used to be made from 95 percent copper, at least until 1982.
-The price of copper has risen dramatically since the turn of the century, making the meltdown value of a penny more than the face value of the penny.
+Since 2000 the price of copper has risen dramatically, making the meltdown value of these pennies more than the face value of the penny.
 Commodity prices continue to rise and fall with market changes, which could affect the current metal value of the coin.

 The Copper in a Penny

 A pre-1982 copper penny contains about 2.95 grams of copper, and there are 453.59 grams in a pound.
 The price of copper in December 2018 was $2.76 a pound, which makes the value of copper in each penny worth about 1.8 cents.
 Thus, the meltdown value of a pre-1982 penny is about 80 percent more than the face value.

 Beginning in 1982, pennies began to be manufactured with 97.5 percent zinc, so pennies dated before 1982 have the greatest metal value.
 However, the price of zinc has also been increasing in value making the post-1982 pennies worth even more.
 As of December 2018, zinc was worth $1.25 per pound.

 You can calculate the meltdown value of pre-1982 pennies using the following more detailed formula:

 (Price of copper per pound in cents x .00220462262 x 3.11 x .95)

 At $2.76 cents a pound for copper, for example, the valuation works out to about $1.798.
 That number will increase or decrease depending on the current market price for copper.
 You can check the latest price of copper at http://www.cmegroup.com/trading/metals/base/copper.html.
 The nearest month contract is closest to the spot value for copper.

 How to Collect and Profit From Pennies